Walker-TW/Algorithm-Visualizer/README.md

 ### A\*

 An upgraded version of Dijkstra that takes the distance value of each node and combines it with a heuristic value to determine not just the distance to the finish node but the direction that it should take.
-Two types of heuristics are used in our project the Manhatten distance & the Euclidean distance.
+Two types of heuristics are used in our project the Manhattan distance & the Euclidean distance.
 It will always find the shortest path.

 <h4><ins> Euclidean </ins></h4>

 AKA 'as the crow flies' is a heuristic used in most straight line mazes.
-It uses the pythagorian theorem on a triangle created from the two points that you wish to get to Point A (start point) & Point B (destination).
+It uses the Pythagorean theorem on a triangle created from the two points that you wish to get to Point A (start point) & Point B (destination).

 `sqrt((x2-x1)^2 + (y2-y1)^2)`

-<h4><ins> Manhatten </ins></h4>
+<h4><ins> Manhattan </ins></h4>

-AKA the taxi-cab distance will only work on a grid system unlike the euclidean, this heuristic is calculated by taking the absolute values of minusing the x & y values of two points on our triangle and then adding the result together.
+AKA the taxi-cab distance will only work on a grid system unlike the euclidean, this heuristic is calculated by taking the absolute values of subtracting the x & y values of two points on our triangle and then adding the result together.
 This allows a better relative distance.

 `|(x2-x1)| + |(y2-y1)|`

 ### Breadth First Search

-Is a graph traversal algorithm which will search all neighbour nodes (in this projects case north/east/west/south) of the main node before mnoving onto the next level.
+Is a graph traversal algorithm which will search all neighbour nodes (in this projects case north/east/west/south) of the main node before moving onto the next level.
 This will cause a spreading out effect and means that along a maze BRS will explore all diversions that it comes across.
 It will find the shortest path.

 ### Depth First Search